Home | Volume 49 | Article number 53

 Conclusion Up Down

 LA ART presents an attractive alternative to daily oral treatment for HIV, especially for adolescents and youth with adherence issues.
 Our stakeholder consensus findings come at a time when most LMICs, including high-burden African countries, are still at the pre- or early implementation stage of LA ART for any population; even high-income countries with LA ART approval are reporting implementation challenges with logistics and uptake [48].
 Guided by lessons learned from consultations such as we have described, the implementation of LA ART for AY will allow HIV programs to enhance community engagement, strengthen AY-focused health services, negotiate affordable costs, and invest in quality and sustainable logistics and supply chains.
-We now have a window of opportunity for the implementation of science-guided approaches and early and meaningful engagement with AY and other key stakeholders to achieve equitable LA ART implementation for current and future generations.
+We now have a window of opportunity for early and meaningful engagement with AY and other key stakeholders to achieve equitable LA ART implementation for current and future generations.

 Competing interests Up Down